ssp21/ssp21-spec/ssp21.md

 bitfield Flags { "flag1", "flag2", "flag3" }
 ```

-The bitfield above with flag1 = true, flag2 = false, and flag3 = true would have a serialized representation of
+The bit-field above with flag1 = true, flag2 = false, and flag3 = true would have a serialized representation of
 0b10100000 (0xA0).
-An example of input that would fail a parsing for this bitfield is 0b10100010 (0XA2).
+An example of input that would fail a parsing for this bit field is 0b10100010 (0XA2).

 #### Sequences